 Tympanometry is not a hearing test.
 Rather it’s a measure of energy transmission through the middle ear.
 Tympanograms are 0ften normal in patients with otosclerosis.
 Only in the case of extensive level of otosclerosis that patient’s tympanogram displays some flattening secondary to severe ossicular chain fixation.

 High-resolution CT has been started to be used in the diagnosis of otosclerosis due to improvements in technology allowing for identification of smaller bony lesions.
-It can reveal variants in patient anatomy and severity of the disease.
+It can reveal variants in patient anatomy and the severity of the disease.
 Diagnosis of otosclerosis using CT imaging can find the problems in the areas of increased bony radiolucency in the otic capsule around the anterior footplate, thickening of the stapes, and widening of the oval window.
-The main advantage of using this diagnosis technique is its high cost.
+The high cost is the main disadvantage of the diagnosis technique.

 Otosclerosis treatment includes four methods –